malbolgee/handson/README.md

 After that, we'll use repo to download the kernel source code.

-NOTE: Use a different terminal session to do this, or the kernel repo will overwrite the AOSP repo.
+**NOTE**: Use a different terminal session to do this, or the kernel repo will overwrite the AOSP repo.

 ```sh
 $ init --depth=1 -u https://android.googlesource.com/kernel/manifest -b common-android12-5.10-lts
 $ repo sync --force-sync --no-clone-bundle --no-tags -j$(nproc)
 ```

-Aproximadetely 5GB will be downloaded.
+Approximately 5 GB will be downloaded.
 As we are going to copy the compiled files manually to the AOSP directory, we are going to change the kernel configuration file.
 Put the code below at the ***end*** of the file

 ```sh
 $ vim common-modules/virtual-device/build.config.virtual_device.x86_64